LEON-BROTHER/FNF-SentinelEngine/README.md

 Download The Repo And Run The Folder Is VS Code, Idiot!
 # How To Build
 If You Don't Have HaxeFlixel Or The Required Package's Installed, Do The Following
-1) Install [Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (Version 4.1.5 Is Reccomended As Older/Newer Versions Can Be Unstable)
+1) Install [Haxe 4.1.5](https://haxe.org/download/version/4.1.5/) (Version 4.1.5 Is Recommended As Older/Newer Versions Can Be Unstable)
 2) Install [HaxeFlixel](https://haxeflixel.com/documentation/install-haxeflixel/) (Require's Haxe Installed To Install)
 3) Install [Git](https://git-scm.com/downloads)
 4) Run The Following Commands: